Characterization of Excess Risk for Locally Strongly Convex Population Risk: Excess Risk Under Non-Convex Problems

 for $k = 1\dots, K$.
-It is not hard to show $\bw_{\bS,k}^{*}$ is a local minimum of $R_{\bS}(\cdot)$ with high probability.
+We show that $\bw_{\bS,k}^{*}$ is a local minimum of $R_{\bS}(\cdot)$ with high probability and present the generalization bound of it.
 Note that in Theorem \ref{thm:stability and generalization}, $\cA$ can be infeasible.
-We construct an auxiliary sequence $\bw_{t}$ via an infeasible projected gradient descent
+We construct an auxiliary sequence $\bw_{t}$ via an infeasible algorithm.